Updated March 2022.

 Maybe it’s primal thing, our love and fascination for sleeping in treehouses.
 Or maybe it’s the nostalgia factor as many of us have fond childhood memories of playing in treehouses.
-I grew up on a cul de sac, where we spend hours in the Kellys treehouse nestled in the woods near a creek.
-Or perhaps it’s just the getaway-factor, our chance to unplug and disconnect in a beautiful setting.
+I grew up on a cul de sac, where we spent hours in the Kellys’ treehouse, one of many rustic treehouses in Atlanta back then, nestled in the woods near a creek.
+Or perhaps it’s just the getaway factor, our chance to unplug and disconnect in a beautiful setting.

 Whatever the reason, treehouses of all varieties are hugely popular, with many of them booked for months out.
-Here are five treehouses where you can sleep in trees in Georgia.
-One has the most spectacular bathroom you won’t believe, one is close to the world’s longest zip line, one comes complete with a deck with a gas grill, while two are inside the city limits of Atlanta.
+Here are 25 treehouses in Georgia, including several treehouses in Atlanta.
+One has the most spectacular bathroom you won’t believe, one is close to the world’s longest zip line, one comes complete with a deck with a gas grill, while several are inside the city limits of Atlanta.

 It’s a treehouse.
 It’s in the woods.
 It’s also in the city of Atlanta.
 Perhaps that’s part of its enormous popularity.
 This intown treehouse is booked months out and was voted the most wished-for listing worldwide on Airbnb for 2016.
 In comments, people speak of its magical and life-changing qualities and the beauty of it being within walking distance of stores and restaurants.

 It has three spaces connected by rope bridges.
 The bed is on wheels so it can be rolled out onto a platform overlooking a stream.
 A separate living space has rustic furnishings and a chandelier, while the third space is a deck.
 Guests store their luggage and use the bathroom in the bottom floor of Peter and Katie’s home, right next door.
 Fairy lights at night add to the magical quality of the treehouse at night.
 Peter delivers coffee in the mornings or leaves it at the foot of the steps if the guests are sleeping.